School Logo

 At Manor Farm Junior School we believe that every child can achieve in mathematics and that it is our responsibility as teachers to provide the environment and experiences to make this possible.
 We believe every child can be a mathematician with the ability to reason and problem solve.

-Every lesson starts with Flashback 4 or an exploration consisting of learning which revisits previously learned skills to build fluency and automaticity.
+Every lesson starts with a 'daily review’/retrieval task consisting of learning which revisits previously learned skills to build fluency and automaticity.
 This approach provides opportunity for the deepening and reinforcement of mathematical understanding and allows children to link old and new learning together in order to develop fluency.

 Maths is a journey and long-term goal, achieved through exploration, clarification, practice and application over time.
 At each stage of learning, children should be able to demonstrate a deep, conceptual understanding of the topic and be able to build on this over time.